kumahq/kuma-website/docs/docs/1.4.0/policies/traffic-metrics.md

       type: prometheus
 ```

-which is a convenient shortcut for
+which is a shortcut for:

 ```yaml
 apiVersion: kuma.io/v1alpha1